- 1-2 Small Russet Potatoes, baked and peeled (about 180 grams total)

 - When they float to the top, count to 7 and remove them with a small strainer or slotted spoon.

-- Place them in another larger strainer, set on a plate, and let them drain thoroughly.
+- Place them in a larger strainer, placed over a bowl, and let them drain thoroughly.

 Tried this recipe?tag #sunriseflourmill